University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 ## Finding your way around

-Once you're in the `Terminal` section of `RStudio`, you will notice some text describing your computer of the form
+Once you're in the `Terminal` section of `RStudio`, you will notice some text in the prompt, describing your computer of the form

 ```
-student@bioinf2020s2-student-xx:~/Practical_3$
+(base) student@bioinf-2021-s2-student-29:~/Practical_3$
 ```

-The first section of this describes your username (`student`) and the machine `@bioinf2020s2-student-xx`.
+The first section of this describes your username (`student`) and the machine `@bioinf-2021-s2-student-xx`.
 The end of the machine identifier is marked with a colon (`:`).

+The word `(base)` before the prompt text means that `Anaconda` is active and is using the `base` environment.
+Don't worry about this for now.

 After the colon, the string (`~/Practical_3`) represents your current directory, whilst the dollar sign (`$`) indicates the end of this path and the beginning of where you will type commands.
 This is the standard interface for the Bourne-again Shell, or `bash`.